-To be held on June 13, 2017
+To be held on June 13, 2018

-NOTICE IS HEREBY GIVEN that the Annual General Meeting (the "Meeting") of shareholders of UEX Corporation (the "Corporation") will be held on Tuesday, June 13, 2017 at 10:00 a.m.
-(Vancouver time) at the offices of the Corporation, Suite 1700 - 750 West Pender Street, Vancouver, British Columbia for the following purposes:
+NOTICE IS HEREBY GIVEN that the Annual General Meeting (the "Meeting") of shareholders of UEX Corporation (the "Corporation") will be held on Wednesday, June 13, 2018 at 10:00 a.m.
+(Saskatchewan time) at the offices of the Corporation, Unit 200 - 3530 Millar Avenue, Saskatoon, Saskatchewan for the following purposes:

-- 1. To receive the audited financial statements of the Corporation for the year ended December 31, 2016 with auditor's report thereon; - 2.
+- 1. To receive the audited financial statements of the Corporation for the year ended December 31, 2017 with auditor's report thereon; - 2.
 To elect six directors for the ensuing year; - 3.
 To appoint the auditor for the ensuing year; - 4.
-To reapprove all unallocated entitlements under the Corporation's 10% Rolling Stock Option Plan; and - 5.
 To transact such other business as may properly come before the meeting or any adjournment thereof.

 All matters set forth above for consideration at the Meeting are more particularly described in the accompanying management information circular.
-The audited financial statements of the Corporation for the year ended December 31, 2016 have been mailed to the shareholders of the Corporation in accordance with the Canada Business Corporations Act and National Instrument 51-102 and may also be viewed on the Corporation's SEDAR profile at www.sedar.com.
+The audited financial statements of the Corporation for the year ended December 31, 2017 have been mailed to the shareholders of the Corporation in accordance with the Canada Business Corporations Act and National Instrument 51-102 and may also be viewed on the Corporation's SEDAR profile at www.sedar.com.

-Only shareholders of record at the close of business on May 1, 2017 will be entitled to receive notice of, and to vote at, the Meeting or any adjournment thereof.
+Only shareholders of record at the close of business on May 1, 2018 will be entitled to receive notice of, and to vote at, the Meeting or any adjournment thereof.
 Registered shareholders who are unable to or who do not wish to attend the Meeting in person are requested to date and sign the enclosed Proxy form promptly and return it in the self-addressed envelope enclosed for that purpose or by any of the other methods indicated in the Proxy form.
 To be used at the Meeting, proxies must be received by Computershare Investor Services Inc., Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1 by 10:00 a.m.
-(Vancouver time) on June 9, 2017 or, if the Meeting is adjourned, by 10:00 a.m.
-(Vancouver time), on the second last business day prior to the date on which the Meeting is reconvened, or may be accepted by the chair of the Meeting prior to the commencement of the Meeting.
+(Saskatchewan time) on June 11, 2018 or, if the Meeting is adjourned, by 10:00 a.m.
+(Saskatchewan time), on the second last business day prior to the date on which the Meeting is reconvened, or may be accepted by the chair of the Meeting prior to the commencement of the Meeting.
 If a registered shareholder receives more than one Proxy form because such shareholder owns shares registered in different names or addresses, each Proxy form should be completed and returned.

-Dated as of May 1, 2017.
+Dated as of May 1, 2018.